-Issuer: Kiwibank Limited ("Kiwibank") Programme documentation: You should also read the Note Deed Poll and the relevant final Description: A retail programme for the issuance of unsecured, unsubordinated medium term notes (" Notes ") documentation. terms, which contain further information about the Notes.
-Copies of the Note Deed Poll and (after they have been signed) relevant final terms may Currency: The Notes will be denominated in New Zealand dollars be obtained from the offer register at disclose-register.companiesoffice.govt.nz (Offer number OFR12714) Programme Limit: The combined limit for this programme and Kiwibank's wholesale debt issuance programme is \$3,000,000,000, as varied from time to time by Kiwibank Series and tranches: The Notes are issued in series and each series may be made up of one or more tranches of Notes issued on different dates.
-All the Notes in a series will Dealers: ealers: Kiwibank may appoint dealers from time to time at its discretion have identical terms, except that different tranches in a series will have different issue dates, and may have different issue prices, first interest payment dates and Note Deed Poll and conditions The Notes are constituted and issued under the following documents: a note deed poll dated 30 August 2019, as amended from time to time ("Note Deed Poll").
-The Note Deed Poll is a contract binding on both Kiwibank and holders, and the general terms and interest commencement dates of the Notes: Issue price: Notes are issued at an issue price which may be equal to, above or below their principal amount, as set out in the relevant final terms Term: The Notes will have an original term of 365 days or more, with the particular term set out in the relevant final terms conditions of the Notes are appended to it; and final terms in respect of each tranche of Notes.
-The final terms modify the general terms and conditions appended to the Note Deed Poll, with details for that specific tranche (including whether interest is fixed or floating and the issue date, issue price, maturity date, interest payment dates and interest rate) Redemption: Unless previously redeemed (see "Events of default" in section 4 of this document (Key Features of the Notes)) or purchased by Kiwibank and cancelled, the outstanding principal amount of each Note and any accrued interest will, subject to any deductions on account of tax, be payable at maturity
+Programme documentation: You should also read the Note Deed Poll and the relevant final terms, which contain further information about the Notes.
+Copies of the Note Deed Poll and (after they have been signed) relevant final terms may be obtained from the offer register at disclose-register.companiesoffice.govt.nz (Offer number OFR12714) Series and tranches: The Notes are issued in series and each series may be made up of one or more tranches of Notes issued on different dates.
+All the Notes in a series will have identical terms, except that different tranches in a series will have different issue dates, and may have different issue prices, first interest payment dates and interest commencement dates Issue price: Notes are issued at an issue price which may be equal to, above or below their principal amount, as set out in the relevant final terms Term: The Notes will have an original term of 365 days or more, with the particular term set out in the relevant final terms Redemption: Unless previously redeemed (see "Events of default" in section 4 of this document (Key Features of the Notes)) or purchased by Kiwibank and cancelled, the outstanding principal amount of each Note and any accrued interest will, subject to any deductions on account of tax, be payable at maturity